The fabulous FEIJOA fruit

 A lovely way to harness the flavour of the Feijoa is to make jelly (‘clear’ jam).

-The FEIJOA is in season now in New Zealand.
-The feijoa is not native to New Zealand, (it originated in South America), but it’s a fruit tree that almost everybody had growing in their backyard.
-Often grown to form a hedge, the hardy shrubs had the added bonus of bearing fruit!
-My husband does not like the taste of the feijoa fruit, he finds it too ‘perfumed’ in flavour.
-(Don’t let this put you off, I’m afraid he is out-numbered here!!) …if you are visiting New Zealand during this time, do take the opportunity to experience the flavour of this fabulous fruit.
+If you are visiting New Zealand during this time, do take the opportunity to experience the flavour of this fabulous fruit.
 It’s a little bit like banana, pear (along with the same texture of a pear), and slightly lemony/pineapple.
 There are several varieties with the sizes of the fruit varying significantly.
-When you eat just the fresh fruit, don’t eat the skin, just cut the feijoa in half and scoop out the flesh.
+When you eat a feijoa, just cut the fruit in half and scoop out the flesh with a spoon.